mikeizbicki/cmc-csci040/README.md

 1. This course fulfills the math general ed requirements for CMC students.

    But, most students find it much harder than taking MATH030 (Calculus I).
-   If you haven't taken calculus, expect that you will have to put in about twice the amount of work on this class than you would to take calculus and get the same grade.
+   If you haven't taken calculus, then you will likely have to put in about twice the amount of work on this class than you would to take calculus and get the same grade.

 1. This course is similar to [CS5 at Harvey Mudd](https://www.cs.hmc.edu/twiki/bin/view/CS5) or [CS51 at Pomona](http://www.cs.pomona.edu/~tzuyi/Classes/sp18/cs051p/).
     1. If you have already taken either of those courses,